allegro/allegro.tech/_posts/2014-12-10-How-to-migrate-to-Java-8.md

 A common simple use case is filtering lists according to certain criteria.
 Usually, you create a new list, iterate over the source list, check each element if it matches a criterion, and add it to the new list if it does.
 The loop itself usually takes more space than the actual logic of choosing the proper element.
-Functional programming simplifies such code by hiding the iteration, instead providing a single function, usually called <tt>filter()<tt> which accepts the function used to check which elements match our criteria as an argument.
+Functional programming simplifies such code by hiding the iteration, instead providing a single function, usually called <tt>filter()</tt> which accepts the function used to check which elements match our criteria as an argument.

 It means you can replace